Methods to integrate multinormals and compute classification measures: Classifying normal samples

-(For 1d normals, these are given by eq. \ref{eq:1d_class}.)
-The overall Bayes error $p(e)$ is the average of these two, and is the amount of overlap of the two distributions (e.g. the overlap area in fig. \ref{fig:3_binary_class}a).
+The Bayes error rate is also the overlap area of the distributions.
+If $p_a(\bm{x})$ and $p_b(\bm{x})$ are the two distributions weighted by their priors, so that their masses together sum to 1, then the Bayes error rate is their overlap area (e.g. the overlap area in fig. \ref{fig:3_binary_class}a), which is the area under the function which is the minimum of the two distributions:

+If we know the optimal boundary between two distributions, we can compute $p(e)$ by computing the masses on either side of it that add to the error rate.
+But if we do not know the optimal boundary, e.g. when we have empirically sampled histograms, we can compute $p(e)$ using the area of overlap above, but the value will vary with our choice of histogram bins.

 We now define the \textit{Bayes discriminability index} as the equal-variance index that corresponds to this same Bayes error, i.e. the separation between two unit variance normals that have the same overlap as the two distributions, which comes out to be twice the $z$-score of the maximum accuracy:

 This index is the best possible discriminability, i.e. by an ideal observer.
 It extends to all cases as a smooth function of the layout and shapes of the distributions, and reduces to $d'$ for equal variance/covariance normals.